-The Master of Arts in Teaching (MAT) will prepare qualified elementary, secondary, and special education candidates to be leaders in education.
-Candidates may complete initial teacher licensure in elementary (preK-6), special education: general curriculum (K-12), or secondary education (6-12 or preK-12 depending on content area).
+The Master of Arts in Teaching (MAT) prepares qualified elementary, secondary, and special education candidates to teach and lead in schools.
+Candidates may complete initial teacher licensure in elementary (PreK-6), special education: general curriculum (K-12), or secondary education (6-12 or PreK-12 depending on content area).
 Undergraduate students may earn the MAT after the fifth year of study normally in a Summer-Fall-Winter-Spring cycle.